Ars Technica: Russia has plans to compete with SpaceX - however there are weak points

 "..
 Roskosmos comprador of the Russian Federation - drank theft, sloppiness, sabotage .."

-What simple-minded readers is this intended for?
+What kind of simple-minded readers is this intended for?

 1. +2